-- Antimicrobial for bacteria control in fermenters, mash coolers and scrubbers
+Antimicrobial for bacteria control in fermenters, mash coolers, and scrubbers

-- Sulfite oxidation to reduce sulfur content in ethanol
+Sulfite oxidation to reduce sulfur content in ethanol

-- Oxalate, protein, and scale removal for clean in place (CIP)
+Oxalate, protein, and scale removal for clean in place (CIP)

-- A reduction in packing fouling (biofilm)
+- A reduction in packing fouling (slime-forming bacteria)

 - Improvements in heat transfer and process control